datacamp/courses-drivendata-water-pumps/chapter1.md

 prop.table(table(train$status_group))
 ```

 If you run those commands in the console, you will see that 38.4% of water pumps in the `train` data frame are non-functional.
-It would also be helpful to see a two way table comparing a variable with `status_group` to see if it may have predictive value.
+It would also be helpful to see a two-way table comparing a variable with `status_group` to see if it may have predictive value.
 For example:

 ```
 # absolute numbers